Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Research Methodology

 \subsection{Methodological Approach}

 Each task was framed as a quarterly binary classification problem with non-overlapping time splits (Figure~\ref{fig:pipeline}, Boxes~3--5).
-A Random Forest \citep{Breiman2001} is used as the baseline estimator in the model zoo and is compared with regularized logistic regression and gradient-boosting algorithms (XGBoost, LightGBM, CatBoost).
-This setup allows comparison between a linear baseline and flexible tree ensembles that capture non-linearities and interactions.
+The modeling approach follows best practices for predictive tasks with temporal dependence.
+Random cross-validation is known to induce leakage in time-indexed data because it disrupts the natural ordering and allows future information to influence training (Bergmeir et al., 2018).
+To address this, the panel is partitioned into non-overlapping development, holdout, and final windows, which aligns with rolling-origin and blocked forecasting methods shown to produce valid performance estimates \citep{Cerqueira2020ML, Roberts2017Ecography}.
+A Random Forest \citep{Breiman2001} is used as the baseline estimator in the model zoo and is compared with regularized logistic regression and gradient-boosting algorithms (XGBoost, LightGBM, CatBoost; see also \citealp{Sakhaee2025JEnvMan}), also used in complex operational settings \citep{Mohammadagha2025b}.
+This setup allows comparison between a linear baseline and flexible tree ensembles that capture non-linearities and interactions \citep{Sharifi2025DEL}.

 \paragraph{Model development and selection (Box~3).}